 The very first issue of B.O. was published in July 1929, the last one appeared in August 1941, one year after Trotsky's assassination.
 Altogether a total of 87 numbers were published although the actual number of separate issues was 65 since there were several double numbers, beginning with the first issue which was numbered 1-2.
 Up to no. 23 (Aug.
 1931) the journal was lacking a volume numbering while beginning with no. 24/25 such a numbering started with the mentioning of 3-i god izd[anii].
 The frequency of B.O. was irregular.
 The total number of pages was ca. 1,800.
 The issues were ranging in length from 12 to 68 pages, the format was ca. 27x19 cm, two columns per page.

-of the B.O. of course was quite limited; with regard to the bulletin's circulation within the USSR in 1929/30 Isaac Deutscher wrote:
+of the B.O. was quite limited; with regard to the bulletin's circulation within the USSR in 1929/30 Isaac Deutscher wrote:

 Many issues were produced size-reduced in order to better smuggling them (by diplomats, sailors, tradesmen and so on) into the USSR where, however, in face of the steadily deepening Stalinist repression, the mere possession of a B.O. copy was reason enough to get trouble or to be arrested and later even worse treatment.
 Thus circulation inside the USSR became smaller and smaller during the 1930s.